Bower Place

 Bower Place (also known as Bower Place Shopping Centre) is a shopping centre located in Red Deer, Alberta, Canada.

-It has more than 110 stores and services including H&M, Toys "R" Us and Shoppers Drug Mart.
+It has more than 110 stores and services including H&M, and Shoppers Drug Mart.
 The mall underwent a $55 million redevelopment that commenced in September 2004 and was completed in August 2009.

 The mall underwent another renovation of a former Target Canada location following the company's bankruptcy and vacating (it had previously been a Zeller's location).
 The renovated and expanded wing opened in December 2019, with Marshalls, Shoppers Drug Mart, and Sunterra Market as anchor tenants.
 The mall had a major anchor vacancy in the former Sears Canada location, which closed in 2018 until Motion Fitness took over the vacant space in 2022 and Ardene in 2023.